ansible/ansible-builder/docs/usage.rst

 ``--tag``
 *********

-To customize the tagged name applied to the built image:
+Customizes the tagged name applied to the built image.
+To create an image with a custom name:

 .. code::